chinamike65/hugo-tuolesi/content/book5/book5en.md

 They think that if consciousness is not "I", where is the "I"?
 There is no way to find this "I".

-At this time, the Madhyamika Yingcheng faction will retort: ​​If consciousness is "I", which one is the consciousness of a person's past life, current life, and future life?
+At this time, the Madhyamika Prasanghika faction will retort: ​​If consciousness is "I", which one is the consciousness of a person's past life, current life, and future life?
 Even today’s consciousness can be divided into morning, noon, and afternoon, and every minute of consciousness can also be divided into just now, present, and future.
 If the three are all, these three consciousnesses are different, then The "I" becomes three different ones; if one insists that the "I" is one, the three consciousnesses become one; neither case makes sense.

 Therefore, consciousness is not "I".

-5. The "I" of the Middle Way Yingcheng School
+5. The "I" of the Madhyamika Prasanghika School

-The Gelug School adheres to the Yingcheng School's view in the right view, so how does the Middle School Yingcheng School think of this "I"?
-The Madhyamika Yingcheng School believes that "I" is the Potegala who is established on the five aggregates and exists on the famous sayings.
+The Gelug School adheres to the Madhyamika Prasanghika School's view in the right view, so how does the Madhyamika Prasanghika School think of this "I"?
+The Madhyamika Prasanghika School believes that "I" is the I of Pudgala who established on the five aggregates and exists on the famous sayings.

 31